Quizz1Cal/Semester-2/INFO20003 - DBS/Lectures.md

 - **Sorted Files**: Records sorted by some condition.
 Similar LL structure BUT pages/records are ordered.
     - +: Good where records are pulled in some order, retrieving some range
     - +: Fast search (binary)
-- **Index File Organisations**: Special DS.
+- **Index File Organisations**: Special DS, has the fastest retrival in some order.

 An **index** on a file is a DS built on top of data pages.
+It is located/stored elsewhere, such as an index file, containing a collection of *data entries*.
+- Built over *search key fields* e.g. Department Name.
+CAN have many
-- Stores pointers to a range of data entries (any subset of fields), which in turn link to the data records themselves
+- Helps to speed up searches on these fields as it stores pointers to a range of data entries (any subset of fields), which in turn link to the data records themselves

-#### AND THEN IT GETS A BIT TECHNICY AND I'LL ATTACK IT NEXT WEEK OR SOMETHING
+### Types of Index
+- Clustered vs Unclustered: Order of data records matches order of index data entries (I.e. are the small things proximal or sparsely spread in the file?)
+    - Can only have one search key combination clustered (forces all others to be unsorted)
+    - Always cheaper (range) search/retrieval if clustered, but expensive to maintain
+        - Clustered: Costs **# pages with matches**
+        - Unclustered: Costs **# entries matched**
+- Primary vs Secondary: Includes the table's primary key, secondary otherwise.
+    - Primary never contains duplicates, but secondary can.
+- Single vs Composite Key: Whether the index is constructed of one or more search keys
+    - Easier search on composite conditions
+- Indexing Techniques:
+    - **Tree-based**: Uses a binary B+ tree, (no need to sort files for this), nodes point to lower levels.
+Leaves with data entries sorted by s.k values.
+GREAT FOR RANGE
+    - **Hash-based**: Index is a collection of buckets; function maps search key to the bucket.
+IDEAL FOR EQUALITY

 ## Comparing Heap/Sorted Files

 Use **disk I/Os** to measure performance.
+One cost per page access.

 ### TABLE OF COMPARISON